abudnik/planham/README.md

 ```

 ## Discussion.
-As a result, described algorithm has exponential complexity: various subsets of faces are reviewed.
+As a result, the described algorithm has exponential complexity: various subsets of faces are examined.
 However, during the space search, many branches are cut off, because they cannot lead to finding a Hamiltonian cycle.
 This branch cuts significantly reduce the state space.
 Taking into account all possible planar graphs, detailed analysis of the algorithm complexity is not provided in this article.
 Therefore, exact complexity of the algorithm and examples of the worst cases are open questions. <br />
 Check of the correctness and effectiveness of the algorithm implementation has been carried out experimentally.
 To check the correctness of the described algorithm, its results have been compared with results of trivial brute-force algorithm.
 Both algorithms must give the same results concerning Hamiltonicity of a graph.
-This check has been performed for the class of graphs obtained by removing all the possible subsets of the MxN grid graph, as well as for specific cases of other planar graphs.
+This check has been performed for the class of graphs obtained by removing all the possible subsets of the m×n grid graph, as well as for specific cases of other planar graphs.
 The same test has been used to test the effectiveness of the algorithm. <br />
 We obtained the following results during above-mentioned tests: algorithm execution time is proportional to the number of faces for most instances of graphs, while approximately 1/40 of the remaining instances of graphs are processed with exponential execution time.
-Next, we can evaluate the constant C in the search algorithm with C^F complexity, where F - number of faces: `C = num_iter ^ (1/F)`, where num_iter - the obtained number of iterations for some input graph.
-We obtained the maximum value of `C = 1.3608`.
+Next, we can evaluate the constant C in the search algorithm with `O(C^F)` complexity, where F - number of faces: `C = num_iter ^ (1/F)`, where num_iter - the obtained number of iterations for some input graph.
+We obtained the maximum value of `C ≅ 1.3608`.
 Thus, a rough estimate of the algorithm complexity is `O(1.3608^F)` in the worst case. <br />
-It is necessary to take into account, that the total number of iterations of the algorithm to the great extent depends on the order of faces.
+It is necessary to take into account, that the total number of iterations of the algorithm to the great extent depends on the face traversal order.
 It is possible to interrupt execution of the algorithm in case of exceeding a certain limit of the number of iterations and to start over the search using another initial face.
-Thereby, you can restart algorithm at most (F - 1) times, but that does not eliminate completely the worst-case scenario.
+Thereby, you can restart algorithm at most `F - 1` times, but that does not eliminate completely the worst-case scenario.

 ## References